YondernautsGames/NeoFPS_BehaviorDesigner/README.md

 The following is a descripton of the basic steps for setting up your own model and animations to use the Behaviour Designer integrations.

+### Character Setup

   1. Import your character into the scene
   2. Ensure that it has a collider
-  3. Add and configure the `AIController` script
+  3. Add and configure the `AIController` script (this handles things like Death states and allows configuration of the cahracter).
-  4. Add the `SimpleLocomotionAgent` script
-  5. Create an `Animator Override Controller` from `NeoFPS_BehaviourDesigner/Animations/Shooter Controller with APose Placeholders`
-  6. Apply overrides for all aniation states in this controller.
-If you do not provide an override you will have an A Pose in that slot.
-  6. Ensure the NavMeshAgent is setup correctly (if the model didn't have one the simple locomotion agent script will add one)
+  4. Ensure the NavMeshAgent is setup correctly (if the model didn't have one the simple locomotion agent script will add one)
-  7. Add and configure Neo FPS `BasicHealthManager`
+  5. Add and configure Neo FPS `BasicHealthManager`
-  8. Add and configure Neo FPS `BasicDamageHandler`
+  6. Add and configure Neo FPS `BasicDamageHandler`
-  9. Add and configure Neo FPS `SimpleSurface`
+  7. Add and configure Neo FPS `SimpleSurface`
+  8. Add an `AiBaseInventory` script and add available weapons to it (see `NeoFPS_BehaviourDesigner/Prefabs/Weapons)
-  10. Add a Behaviour Tree component and drag `NeoFPS_BehaviourDesigner/Behaviour Trees/Seek and Destroy` into the `External Behaviour` parameter
+  9. Add a Behaviour Tree component and drag `NeoFPS_BehaviourDesigner/Behaviour Trees/Basic Combat Behaviour` into the `External Behaviour` parameter

-  11. Hit play, your character should now be animated and will seek out the player and fire when within range
+### Animations Setup

+You can use any animation controller that can be driven by a `NavMeshAgent`.
+We provide one with the integration here that is driven by the example behaviour trees in `NeoFPS_BehaviourDesigner/Behaviour Trees`.
+Note, at the time of writing there are a very limited range of animations provided, We need an animator, contributions are welcome.
+As noted above, you can download some free animations to provide core movement animations, but even then we are still incomplete.

+If you want to use our animation controller with the animations bundled then do the following:

+  1. Add an Animator component to your model and use the `NeoFPS_BehaviourDesigner/Animations/Core Controller (Override This)` controller
+  2. Add the `SimpleLocomotionAgent` script (this converts motion of the NavMeshAgent to input for the animation controller)

+To use your own animations using out controller:

+  1. Create an `Animator Override Controller` from `NeoFPS_BehaviourDesigner/Animations/Core Controller (Override This)`
+  2. Configure each of the animators in this controller using your own animations